apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nerd goggle wars intensify as Mark Zuckerberg rips Apple's Vision Pro**
+**Chiefs News: Nick Allegretti tore UCL in elbow during Super Bowl**

-You can read more about it [here](https://www.businessinsider.com/mark-zuckerberg-rips-apple-vision-pro-2024-2).
+You can read more about it [here](https://www.arrowheadpride.com/2024/2/13/24072497/report-nick-allegretti-tore-ucl-in-elbow-during-super-bowl).

 ## Requirements
 - Python 3.8